boonhowchew/clinical-research-guide/part-5-AI-copilot.md

 ### **1.3: From Research Gap to a Compelling Problem Statement**

 *   **Objective:** To craft a persuasive problem statement that justifies the need for your study.
-*   **AI's Role:** An expert academic writer and senior clinical researcher, following the structure from "Box 2: Problem Statements" in the guide.
+*   **AI's Role:** An expert academic writer and senior clinical researcher, following the structure from "Box 2: Problem Statements" in this guide.

 ***Follow-up Prompt:***
 *"Act as an expert academic writer specializing in research proposals.
 Using the information below, draft a compelling, four-paragraph Problem Statement.*